Supporting learner progression: assessment guidance

 When making, implementing, reviewing and revising assessment arrangements and classroom practice, those responsible should adopt the principles set out in this guidance and must have regard to its contents to support progression.
 This guidance should be used as a basis for professional discussions and learning within and between schools and settings, to support self-improvement and to bring consistency across schools and settings.
 It will be important for all practitioners to familiarise themselves with the detail.
-It should be read alongside any supporting statutory guidance and supplementary information on the key processes needed for effective learner progression, which will be published in parallel with the legislation in summer 2022.
+It should be read alongside any supporting guidance and supplementary information on the key processes needed for effective learner progression, published in parallel with the legislation in summer 2022.

 When implementing their assessment arrangements, their own or those provided by Welsh Ministers, providers of funded non-maintained nursery education (FNNE) will, have to have regard to this guidance.

 For ease, links to the relevant sections of this guidance will be provided in the Welsh Ministers’ assessment arrangements guidance for funded non-maintained nursery settings.

 Legal requirements for assessment

 The statutory requirements for schools, EOTAS including PRUs, and FNNE in respect of assessment arrangements can be found in the summary of legislation section of the Curriculum for Wales guidance.

 Assessment is intrinsic to curriculum design and its overarching purpose within the curriculum is to support every learner to make progress.
 It is integral to learning and teaching and it requires effective partnerships among all those involved, including the learner.